cyrichardson/docs-cloud-keep/api-docs/getting-started/examples/retrieve-a-secret.rst

         "expiration": "2020-02-28T23:59:59"
     }

+The following example shows how to retrieve the secret payload by submitting a **GET** request against the endpoint URL with the secret ID specified.

 **Example: Retrieve decrypted secret request**

-The following example shows how to retrieve the secret payload by submitting a **GET** request against the endpoint URL with the secret ID specified.

 .. code::

    $ curl -X GET $ENDPOINT/v1/secrets/$SECRET_ID/payload \
           -H "X-Auth-Token: $AUTH_TOKEN"

-If the call is successful, you receive a response containing the decrypted secret.
+If the call is successful, you receive a response that contains the decrypted secret.

 .. code::